 It will come as no surprise that priceless pieces of art, from sculptures to paintings, feature in many yacht’s collections.
 Are owners aware that their precious works on board – in some cases, collections that outvalue the vessel they are placed on – may be depreciating rapidly due to improper care?
-At last month's Art at Sea Symposium, much of the conversation centered on the fact that many crew may not be equipped with the knowledge to properly care for the art on board.

 There are many elements that can impact an artwork’s condition; the layout of a yacht (the artwork’s proximity to a window with excessive light levels, for example), the temperature, the levels of humidity, vibration and the possibility of encountering water or pollutants.
 Helen Robertson, senior object and preventive conservator at the National Maritime Museum, spoke to SuperyachtNews to discuss the importance of educating crew about conservation techniques.
 Robertson, who worked as a chief stewardess for over a decade, first became interested in conservation when she felt obligated to speak to the yacht’s owner after noticing a piece of art deteriorating.
 “I knew that something was wrong, that the designer didn’t want to change the look and nobody else was going to step in and do anything about it.
 The last resort was going to the owner and try to explain what was happening.”

 Robertson explains that these works of art are often (evidently) aesthetically appreciated by the owners, but also monetarily valued.
 This, she recalls, was the most effective way to ensure that the piece of art was correctly cared for and repositioned.
 “The realisation that the artwork was effectively being destroyed was enough to make him move it.
 He didn’t think about it, until it was pointed out from a realistic, financial investment point of view that he actually did something.
 He loved the work, but he didn’t understand necessarily what was happening to it and the damage being done.”